 - 1. Career Counseling: The HPTC counselor is available to assist individuals in finding their career and technical aptitudes and interests, as well as to discuss other concerns students may have.
 Students are encouraged to use the counseling services available. - Academic Center: The Academic Center (AC) is designed to help students in technology education by providing assistance in basic and advanced academic skills for their specified training program.
 Services include evaluation, math instruction, reading instruction, computer literacy, adult basic skills and individual study.
-Software is available to enhance this process. - 3.
-Assessment: All adult students will participate in a testing program which measures interests, abilities and basic skill level in math and communication.
-Adult and secondary students may also take the KeyTrain assessments.
-KeyTrain is the targeted curriculum and learning tool designed specifically to help people master the applied workplace skills as defined by the WorkKeys® system and the National Career
+Software is available to enhance this process.

+- 3. Assessment: All adult students will participate in a testing program which measures interests, abilities and basic skill level in math and communication.
+Adult students may use their current ACT scores (taken within the past 5 years) as their academic assessment.
-Readiness Certificate (NCRC).
 High School students are required to provide a copy of their ACT /Pre ACT assessment.
-If they have not taken the either test, they will be given a career assessment at the beginning of their enrollment.

-- 4. Financial Aid: Financial Aid is available to eligible students.
+If they have not taken the either test, they will be given a career assessment at the beginning of their enrollment. - 4.
+Financial Aid: Financial Aid is available to eligible students.
 Available aid includes Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), Federal Work Study (FWS), Workforce Investment Act (WIA), Vocational Rehabilitation, Oklahoma Tuition Aid Grant (OTAG), Oklahoma's Promise (formerly known as - 5.
 OHLAP), Physician Manpower, Veteran Administration (VA), Bureau of Indian Affairs (BIA), and others.